-Applications of AR and VR in the Pharma Industry
+Applications of Augmented Reality and Virtual Reality in the Pharmaceutical Industry

 The augmented and virtual reality industries are growing exponentially, influencing other business sectors, educational spheres, and personal-use products.
 Quite interestingly, the pharma industry has been quick to jump on the bandwagon, using virtual reality to its advantage.